Easy-English Bible discussions, open to anyone who is interested in learning English and exploring the Bible.

 DINNER & BIBLE CLASS (THURSDAYS)

-Classes meet once a week for ten weeks and include a free dinner, which usually begins around 6:30 pm.
-After dinner (around 7:30) we begin our small group discussions.
+Classes meet once a week for 10 weeks and include a free dinner, which begins at 6:30 pm.
+After dinner (around 7:15) we start our small group discussions.
 The class ends at 8:15 pm.

 - Location: University Reformed Church (841 Timberlane St, East Lansing)

 - Free dinner!
-Each week we will serve different American style foods.
-It will be a fun experience to eat traditional American food!
+Each week we serve different American and ethnic style foods.
+It will be a fun experience to try some new (and some familiar) foods!

-This semester we will have a new kid's class during the main CE session.
-Kids will meet from 7:30 - 8:30 and do crafts, practice English, and learn fun Bible stories.
+After dinner kid's will be dismissed to a special class.
+They will meet from 7:15 - 8:15 and do crafts, practice English, and learn fun Bible stories.